Commitment + Clinical Leadership = Better Outcomes

 Another health benefit of practicing meditation is it might have the potential to improve and reduce memory loss.

 In one study, the researchers believe meditation may reduce memory loss because it can increase the amount of blood flow to the brain.
 All of the participants had memory loss at the start and practiced the Kirtan Kriya technique, which involves the repetition of different sounds as well as some other meditation exercises.
-According to the image scans, the researchers found that cerebral blood flow increased near the frontal lobes and parietal lobes, both which help our brain store and retrieve memories.9
+According to the image scans, the researchers found that cerebral blood flow increased near the frontal lobes and parietal lobes, both of which help our brain store and retrieve memories.9

 Another reason why meditation exercises may help reduce memory loss is it can lessen the atrophy of the hippocampus.10 The hippocampus is one of the regions of the brain primarily associated with memory and is also attached to the limbic system, which regulates our emotional responses.11